 June: A Book Set in Summer

-In June, get started creating your own adult Summer reading list by reading a book set in Summer.
+In June, get started creating your own adult summer reading list by reading a book set in Summer.

 A few of my favorites include: